StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/image_configuration.md

      ```

    * Additional optional flags can be used when running the script:
-     * `-c` specify a different chart (`-c`) to use.
+     * `-c` specify a different chart to use.
      * `-r` specify a different repository to use.

-3. Add the registry to the global configuration section in your `values.yaml`, for example:
+3. Add the registry to the global configuration section in your `values.yaml`.
+For example:

    ```yaml
    global:
     imageRegistry: 57413481473.dkr.ecr.eu-west-1.amazonaws.com
    ```

-   * A separate entry must be made for the image used by the `prometheus-elasticsearch-exporter` subchart as this cannot be configured with the `global.imageRegistry` setting.
+4. Add a separate entry for the image used by the `prometheus-elasticsearch-exporter` subchart.
+This is required as it cannot be configured with the setting `global.imageRegistry`.
 For example:

      ```yaml
       elasticsearch: